 We provide a range of in-person professional development sessions, including effective meeting practice, transition facilitation, advocacy training and lobbying practice, introduction sessions on University of Alberta and Students' Union governance, and more!
-While we currently don't have the ability to offer these sessions to the broader University community and general public, these sessions are free and available to all University of Alberta undergraduate student representatives, prospective SU/representative candidates, and student groups.
-To find out what's available and request a session for you or your group, e-mail email@example.com.
+These sessions are free and available to all University of Alberta undergraduate student representatives, prospective SU/representative candidates, and student groups.
+To find out what's available and request a session for you or your group, visit our Governance Education page.

 Every year we run a retreat for Students' Council and Faculty Association Executives called GovCamp.
 This is a two-day, catered retreat held every Spring to teach new representatives all the basics, and give them opportunities to network and get to know each other.
 Discover Governance is also involved in planning and executing the STRIDE program, which is a full-year cohort program intended to help women and non-binary students prepare, gain confidence, and build networks to run for student representative positions at the U of A.